DA: Officer shot man involved in domestic altercation

-CHELMSFORD, Mass.
-(AP) — Authorities say a police officer responding a report of a violent domestic altercation shot a man in Massachusetts.
+CHELMSFORD, MA (WHDH) - CHELMSFORD, Mass.
+(AP) — Authorities say a police officer responding to a report of a violent domestic altercation shot a man in Massachusetts.

 Middlesex District Attorney Marian Ryan says officers arrived at a Chelmsford home Sunday and found the man in a struggle with the woman.